webda2l/symfony-docs/serializer.rst

             // ...

             $services->set(CustomNormalizer::class)
-                // Prevent this normalizer from automatically being included in the default serializer ->autoconfigure(false)
+                // prevent this normalizer from being automatically added to the default serializer ->autoconfigure(false)

-                // Include this normalizer in a single serializer ->tag('serializer.normalizer', ['serializer' => 'api_client1'])
+                // add this normalizer only to a specific named serializer ->tag('serializer.normalizer', ['serializer' => 'api_client1'])
-                // Include this normalizer in multiple serializers ->tag('serializer.normalizer', ['serializer' => ['api_client1', 'api_client2']])
+                // add this normalizer to several named serializers ->tag('serializer.normalizer', ['serializer' => ['api_client1', 'api_client2']])
-                // Include this normalizer in all serializers (including the default one) ->tag('serializer.normalizer', ['serializer' => '*'])
+                // add this normalizer to all serializers, including the default one ->tag('serializer.normalizer', ['serializer' => '*'])
             ;
         };

-When the ``serializer`` attribute is not set, the service is registered with the default serializer.
+When the ``serializer`` attribute is not set, the service is registered only with the default serializer.

-Each normalizer and encoder used in a named serializer is tagged with a ``serializer.normalizer.<name>`` or ``serializer.encoder.<name>`` tag, which can be used to list their priorities using the following command:
+Each normalizer or encoder used in a named serializer is tagged with a ``serializer.normalizer.<name>`` or ``serializer.encoder.<name>`` tag.
+You can inspect their priorities using the following command:

 .. code-block:: terminal

     $ php bin/console debug:container --tag serializer.<normalizer|encoder>.<name>

-Additionally, you can exclude the default set of normalizers and encoders by setting the ``include_built_in_normalizers`` and ``include_built_in_encoders`` options to ``false``:
+Additionally, you can exclude the default set of normalizers and encoders from a named serializer by setting the ``include_built_in_normalizers`` and ``include_built_in_encoders`` options to ``false``:

 .. configuration-block::